 - A. A completed Standard Customer Disclosure Statement shall be provided to all customers of CDG or On-Site Mass Market DG Providers as part of the sales agreement.
-Standard Customer Disclosure Statements are available on the Department's website at - http://www3.dps.ny.gov/W/PSCWeb.nsf/All/EAB5A735E908B9FE8525822F0050A299. - B. In the event that the text in the Standard Customer Disclosure
+Standard Customer Disclosure Statements are available on the Department's website at https://dps.ny.gov/distributed-energy-resource- der-regulation-and-oversight. - B. In the event that the text in the Standard Customer Disclosure